 Global to Local: Cities for Human Rights & Sustainable Development in Los Angeles and Around the World

 For seven decades the Universal Declaration of Human Rights has been heralded as one of the pillars of a global ethic and common conscience for humanity, helping sustain the morale of those subjected to injustices.
 This anniversary provides an occasion to take stock of our achievements since 1948, but also to envision the future and set an agenda for the next 70 years.
-Learn more about the most critical human rights issues of our time, from achieving equity and inclusion for all people, to providing for basic needs and human dignity.
+Learn more about how cities and local governments are spearheading the most critical human rights issues of our time, from achieving equity and inclusion for all people, to providing for basic needs and human dignity.